-Why do we need to "Simulate Local Path" feature?
+Why do we need "Simulate Local Path" feature?

 SuperRenders farm provides a feature named "Simulate Local Path" which helps you simulate the absolute paths and solves the issue when rendering on a cloud render farm.

-A specific example is my 3DS Max project named "my_project_test", I placed all of my assets into the folder named "my_project_test".
-But Corona 4K Cache required an absolute path to "D:\projects\mybuilding\my_project_test\my_uhd.4k".
-In this case, to make rendering successfully on SuperRenders farm, I have to simulate this absolute path on the farm.
+A specific example is your 3DS Max project named "my_project_test", you placed all of my assets into the folder named "my_project_test" but Corona 4K Cache required an absolute path to "D:\projects\mybuilding\my_project_test\my_uhd.4k".
+In this case, to make rendering successful on SuperRenders farm, you have to simulate this absolute path on the farm.

 How to simulate an absolute path on the farm?